JamHsu/StageToRemote/README.md

 # StageToRemote
 ### A python module for helping copy stage file to remote server.
-If you develop on remote server with git, this tool can help you copy staged file to remote server or print scp command
+If you develop on remote server with git, this tool can help you copy staged file or specified commit range to remote server or print scp command

 #### Copy file mechanism
-At current version, support copy file to remote server (or print scp command) when file status is **staged**
+At current version, support 2 mechanism
+1. copy file to remote server (or print scp command) when file status is **staged**
+2. copy file of **specified commit range** to remote server (or print scp command)

 #### Getting Start